 I focus on security cameras and all the issues that are associated with that technology.
 To make cameras ‘work’, you need a combination of legal, organisational and technical knowledge.

-I have published widely on the subject – mostly in Dutch, but sometimes also in English.
+I have published widely on the subject, sometimes in English.
 Some examples:

 - Does CCTV Displace Crime?
 CCTV (Ed.
 Martin Gill), Perpetuity Press: Leicester (2003).